epolisensky/VLITE/vdp/docs/source/stages.rst

    there was not.

-If the *save to database* option is turned off, the association results are printed to the terminal without updating the database tables.
+If the *save to database* option is turned off, the association results are printed to the console and/or log file without updating the database tables.

 .. _catalog_matching: